Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.15.9.1 =
+*	You can now export data from BuddyPress groups
+*   BuddyPress addon is now a class instead of different methods

 = 1.15.9 =
 *	You can now export data from BuddyPress fields